 UPPER MYSTIC RIVER PATHS:

-Starting from the northern terminus of the Alewife Brook Greenway; From the parking lot a crosswalk will take you over the Mystic River Pkwy.
+Starting from the Northern terminus of the Alewife Brook Greenway in Arlington; From the parking lot a crosswalk will take you over the Mystic Valley Pkwy.

-Heading east; Head straight along a stone-dust path that travels west along the Mystic River.
+Heading North from the Northern terminus of the Alewife Brook Greenway in Arlington; Head left to access the stone-dust Upper Mystic River Path that travels northwest along the southern side of the Mystic River.
 When you reach the River St/Harvard Ave bridge, turn left for a cross-light.
-The path continues northwest along the river, but the stone-dust path is narrow and quickly turns into a hard packed path after a 1/2 mile.
+The path continues northwest along the river, but the stone-dust path is narrow and quickly turns into a hard packed path after 0.5 miles.
 Some tree root issues.
 You'll come to the Arlington traffic circle at 0.8 miles.
-The path ends here, so head right over the High St bridge to the West Medford side of the river.
-Here a hard packed dirt path travels both north & south along the river.
-We headed south (right) to complete a loop.
-After passing by Dugger Park you'll come to the River St/Harvard Ave bridge.
-Head right over this bridge and return to the stone-dust path on your left which will bring you back to the Alewife Brook Greenway for a 1.6 mile loop.
+The path ends here, so head right over the High Street Bridge to the West Medford side of the river.
+Here a hard packed dirt path travels both North & South along the river.

-Heading west; Turn right and follow the narrow paved path alongside the Mystic River Pkwy.
+Heading East from the Northern terminus of the Alewife Brook Greenway in Arlington; Turn right and follow the paved Upper Mystic River Path alongside the Mystic Valley Pkwy.
 Cross over Alewife Brook where the path pulls away from the road.
 Cross Boston Ave at 0.3 miles and the narrow path parallels the road again.
-Cross over the Mystic River followed by a crosswalk over Auburn St. Another crosswalk takes you over the Mystic River Pkwy where the path currently ends after 0.5 miles.
+Come to Auburn St and head left over the Mystic River to a crosswalk over Auburn St in Medford.
+Another crosswalk takes you over the Mystic Valley Pkwy where you'll pick up a wide paved path after 0.5 miles.
+Here the trail travels through the open field to Veterans Memorial Park where it splits.
+Continue right past the sports fields to Winthrop St at 1 mile.

-To connect to the next section you'll need to travel on-road along the Mystic River Pkwy (not much of a shoulder/narrow dirt path alongside the road).
-Turn right on Winthrop St and follow the paved path past the fields of Veterans Memorial Park.
-Just before the river a crosswalk at 1 mile takes you over to a paved path that runs back alongside the Mystic River.
-The path turns to stone-dust as it passes by the Condon Band Shell and a canoe put-in before passing by the Condon Band Shell Park parking lot and returning to the Mystic River Pkwy at 1.3 miles.
+A cross-walk takes you over to a paved path that runs back alongside the Mystic River.
+The path turns to stone-dust as it passes by the Condon Band Shell and a canoe put-in before passing by the Condon Band Shell Park parking lot and returning to the Mystic Valley Pkwy at 1.3 miles.
 Turn right following the paved path alongside the road to a cross-light.

 Note; The paved path to your right is a spur out to South St.

-Cross the Mystic River Pkwy and you'll come to a pedestrian bridge on your left.
+Cross the Mystic Valley Pkwy and you'll come to a pedestrian bridge on your left.

 Note; This pedestrian bridge travels over the river and brings you to High St in Medford.